can-i-end-my-tenancy-early-happy-family-children-moving-into-new-home

 There are many reasons why you might need to end your tenancy early.
 Whether it’s to relocate for work, starting a family, a relationship ending or a new one forming.
 Or needing more space, to name but a few.

 First things first, check your tenancy agreement.
-Here outlines your tenancy obligations, signed before your move.
+Here are outlined your tenancy obligations, signed before your move.
 It should cover any break clauses, notice periods and how to serve notice on your tenancy.

 Check the break clause

 Break clauses in tenancy agreements provide both you and the landlord with a degree of flexibility.
-Giving you both an opportunity to exit the agreement, after a designed time period.
+Giving you both an opportunity to exit the agreement after a designated time period.

 How much notice to give